Chapin School: Traditions

-The specifics of the school uniform have steadily evolved since 1914.
-As of 2017, the uniform depends upon the girl's grade level, but green is a recurrent sartorial theme.
-Due to coronavirus, the uniform is no longer required past the 8th grade, and instead a basic dress code is followed by the upper school students.

 Chapin has had a tradition of green/gold competitions since at least 1912.
 Throughout the year, but especially on the annual Field Day, these green and gold teams fiercely compete until a winner is announced at the end of each school year.
 Students join their team in 4th grade—when applicable, joining the team of their mother or grandmother—and remain on the same team throughout their time at Chapin.

 Commencement ceremonies have remained unchanged for a century.
 Students wear white dresses and stand together with no differentiation made.
 No academic awards are given, and there has never been a Chapin valedictorian.

-Chapin has affiliations and competitions with a variety of other New York City schools, often through New York Interschool.
-Chapin is most closely aligned and rivalrous, however, with the neighboring Brearley School, with which it shares some classes, after-school programs, homecoming, and a robotics team.
+Chapin has long stood in athletic rivalry to the neighboring Brearley School, with which it shares some classes, after-school programs, homecoming, and a robotics team.

-Chapin also chooses to divide their school into sections.
-The lower school, for students in grades K-3, is centered around a class of 20 students with two teachers and specialists in various areas such as music and PE.
-In middle school, grades 4–7, students begin to travel around the building to different classes with different students and peers, but the whole grade shares a teacher in one subject area and takes the same curriculum.
-The high school at Chapin starts in 8th grade, providing a kind of preparation year for students to acclimate to the freedom and expectations of upper school.

 Facilities

 All Chapin programs exist under one roof.

 Annenberg Library

 The building features the two-story Annenberg Library with over 45,000 volumes and rooms for multimedia and video editing.
 The library also contains a 3D printing and vinyl cutting room, three student study rooms, a student conference room, multiple lounge and table areas amongst the bookshelves, and a multi-media room.
-There is also a separate lower-school library.
+There is a separate lower-school library.